fzenk/fzenker/content/authors/admin/_index.md

 title: Fred Zenker
 ---

 I am a PhD candidate in the Department of Second Language Studies at the University of Hawaiʻi at Mānoa.
-My areas of interest include second language acquisition, morphosyntax, psycholinguistics, learner corpus research, and language testing.
+My areas of interest include second language acquisition, morphosyntax, psycholinguistics, learner corpus research, language testing, and instructed second language learning.
 My dissertation research examines the processing of relative clauses in L1/L2 English, Korean, and Mandarin.
-I also have experience teaching undergraduate courses on general linguistics and second language acquisition.
+I also have experience teaching undergraduate and graduate students in courses on general linguistics and second language acquisition.